-Schools in Hertfordshire must support pupils with special educational needs or disabilities by:
+Schools in Hertfordshire must support pupils with special educational needs by:

-ensuring better access to information for both children and parents
+- ensuring better access to information for both children and families

-Read our SEND Accessibility Strategy which sets out how we make sure all education settings are accessible.
+Read the Quality Offer for further detail on how we expect schools in Hertfordshire to support pupils with SEND.
+Our SEND Accessibility Strategy sets out how we make sure all education settings are accessible.

-Every school must have a school accessibility plan, which shows how they plan to improve accessibility for special educational needs pupils, and by when these improvements will be made.
+Every school must have their own plan, which shows how they will improve accessibility for special educational needs pupils, and by when these improvements will be made.
 In order to prepare the plan a school must first undertake an Access Audit.
-This template helps schools do this.
+This Access Audit template helps schools do this.

-Special schools cater for students who have special educational needs due to severe learning difficulties, physical disabilities or behavioural problems.
+Special schools cater for pupils who have complex and severe special educational needs including learning difficulties, physical disabilities or emotional and behavioural problems.

-They may be specifically designed, staffed and resourced to provide appropriate special education for children with additional needs.
+They may be specifically designed, staffed and resourced to provide appropriate special education for pupils with additional needs.